 What if My Autism Does Not Meet the Criteria?

-Even if your autism does not meet the specific Blue Book criteria mentioned earlier, applying for disability benefits remains an option.
+Even if your autism does not meet the specific Blue Book criteria mentioned earlier, applying for Social Security Disability benefits remains an option.
 When applying as an adult, it’s important to demonstrate that your autism prevents you from working.

 Securing disability benefits can be a challenging process.
 Even individuals whose autism does meet the criteria may face a high likelihood of having their initial application denied.
 However, persistence is key.
 Studies indicate that between 70 and 80% of applications are denied upon initial submission.